lcappuccio/JavaKeyStore/README.md

 Run the shell script and generate the root key and the key that will be signed by the root key.
 Create the keystore with this key in it.

 ## Usage
-Modify Main.main -> byte[] keyStorePasswd with the your keystore password
+Modify Main.main -> byte[] keyStorePasswd with your keystore password

 Modify Main.main -> String keyAlias with the key alias